Inventors and Explorers

 Year 2 pupils are assessed in May via national assessments (SATs).
 These assess whether pupils are meeting their age-related expectation in Maths, English and Reading.
 Their science and spelling and grammar skills are also monitored.
-Please look out for the ‘Understanding Assessment in Year 2 Zoom Meeting.’
-During this meeting I will share examples of the assessments, information about how these are administered in school and provide guidance about how to support your child in demonstrating their ability.

 Our timetable includes; spelling/ phonics, grammar, writing, handwriting and maths during the morning session and reading, science/art/topic/ PE/RE during the afternoons.

 English: Over the Spring term we will cover a range of fiction and non fiction texts.
 We will use books such as; We’re Sailing to Galapagos, The Bog Baby, The Lighthouse Keeper’s Lunch and more to support our writing.
 We will also use short video clips about inventions and explorers to inspire non-fiction texts.
 Our grammar and punctuation foci will be commas in lists, sentence types and past and present tense.
 I will be teaching the children how to edit and improve their writing by adding interesting verbs and adjectives, changing word choices and using accurate punctuation.